Planning the Effective Association Meeting

 Even a room's layout can drastically alter the atmosphere.
 Auditorium or "classroom" style seating, for example, usually leads to less participation by members.
 In contrast, an oval or circle arrangement invites discussion.
 That said, depending on the purpose of the meeting, an arrangement around a table can result in too much member participation.
 A compromise often used for board meetings is a horseshoe pattern, with the presiding officer at the leadership position at the open end.
 This layout encourages participation, but acknowledges the chair is running the meeting.

 Do you follow the standard order of business?
 The general outline in which business is taken up during a meeting is known as the "order of business."
 Parliamentary procedure books, including Robert's Rules of Order Newly Revised (12th Edition), recognize a "standard" order of business, the sequence of which will vary depending on whether the event is a board or annual meeting:

 A. Opening the meeting.

-Once a quorum is present and it's time to begin, the presiding officer calls the meeting to order by stating, "The meeting will come to order."
+Once a quorum (the number of voting members who must be present to transact business) is present and it's time to begin, the presiding officer calls the meeting to order by stating, "The meeting will come to order."

 B. Approval of minutes.